nitesh0501/Spring-boot-with-Spring-jdbc/README.md

-This project demonstrates how to perform basic database operations in Spring Boot using Spring JDBC with an H2 in-memory database.
+This practise demonstrates how to perform basic database operations in Spring Boot using Spring JDBC with an H2 in-memory database.
 It covers the setup of JdbcTemplate and DataSource, as well as using SQL scripts for schema creation and data insertion.

 Features